kyleect/introduction-to-browser-automation/README.md

 ### Advanced Design Patterns

 This [blog post](https://www.testingrequired.com/blog/modern-page-objects) goes in to more advanced page object design patterns: root element, applying page object to element query results, proxying method calls to the root element.
+This pattern allows you to compose page objects together, override element behaviors, automatically scope element queries and more.